Elements of Convex Geometry in Hadamard Manifolds with Application to Equilibrium Problems: Introduction

 Another important convex analysis result that we explore in this present paper is the Helly's theorem.
 It was introduced by Edward Helly in the linear setting in \cite{helly1923} and gives sufficient conditions for a family of convex sets to have a nonempty intersection.
 Over the years, a large variety of proofs as well as applications have been presented; see, for example, \cite{eggleston1958, danzer1963helly, lay2007}, where the relation with other important classic results of convex geometry can also be found.
 As far as we know, the first approach to Helly's theorem in the Riemannian context was presented in \cite{ledyaev2006helly}, where specifically the authors generalized the classical Helly’s theorem concerning the intersection of convex sets in $\mathbb{R}^n$ for manifolds of nonpositive curvature (for example, Hadamard manifolds).
 The main result presented in \cite{ledyaev2006helly} considers a certain $(CC)-$condition on a subset $K$ of the Riemannian manifold, which ensures that the convex hull of any finite set of points $D\subset K$ is a compact set.
 In the linear setting, this condition is obtained as a consequence of the Carathéodory's theorem, one of the pillars of combinatorial convexity introduced by Constantin Carathéodory in \cite{caratheodory1907variabilitatsbereich}.
 However, as noted in \cite[Remark~3.2]{zhou2019}, its validity is not known even in Hadamard manifolds.
 The absence of a Carathéodory theorem leads to some significant obstacles, for example, ``what is the convex hull of three points in a 3 or higher dimensional Riemannian manifold?"
 This issue was highlighted by Berger in \cite[page 253]{berger2012panoramic}, who also conjectured that said convex hull is not closed, except in very special cases.
-Based on the aforementioned discussion, as an additional contribution of our paper we mention provision of an alternative proof for the main result in \cite{ledyaev2006helly} (see Theorem~\ref {Hellymain1} in the present paper), which is new even in a linear setting.
+Based on the aforementioned discussion, as an additional contribution of our paper we mention provision of an alternative proof for \cite[Theorem 4.2]{ledyaev2006helly} (see Theorem~\ref {Hellymain1} in the present paper), which is new even in a linear setting.
 In addition, we also present a proof for a version of the KKM's lemma using the Helly's theorem (see Theorem~\ref{TheoremKKM}).
-It is worth mentioning that based on this version of KKM's lemma presented in our paper, it is possible to obtain the versions considered in \cite{colao2012equilibrium,zhou2019,park2019riemannian}.
-However, since this topic, which deals with combinatorial convexity, demonstrates an interdisciplinary character, we understand that the version of the KKM's lemma presented in this paper can be made more useful.
+It is worth mentioning that others versions of the KKM lemma in the Riemannian setting can be found, for example, in \cite{colao2012equilibrium,zhou2019,park2019riemannian}.
+However, since this topic dealing with combinatorial convexity shows to have an interdisciplinary character, the version of the KKM lemma presented in the last result seems more appropriate, inclusively, for our purposes dealing with existence result of solutions for equilibrium problems.

 As a result of the contributions aforementioned, some new results of convex analysis in Hadamard manifolds are also introduced, which are interesting on their own.
 We highlight the following: \begin{itemize} \item[a)] Convexity of the interior and of the closure of a convex set; see Proposition~\ref{lemmaBBF2020};